HLAA Newsletter | NOVEMBER 2020

 Latinx Success Story: Sabrina Gonzalez Pasterski

-At o122958821_3893666707344416_6637069103473705169_only 14 years old, she had already built her own single-engine airplane and flew it herself.
+At only 14 years old, she had already built her own single-engine airplane and flew it herself.
 Sabrina Gonzalez Pasterski, a Chicago native of Cuban descent, graduated from MIT with the highest graduating GPA of 5.0 in just 3 years and was the first woman to win the MIT Physics Orloff Scholarship Award.
 Sabrina, a Hertz Foundation Fellow, was listed as one of the 30 under 30 most influential people worldwide by Forbes Magazine, and her work in physics and PSZ Triangle for electromagnetic memory has been cited by scientists such as Stephen Hawking, Malcolm Perry, and Andrew Stromingern.
 In 2019, she graduated with her Ph.D. in theoretical high energy physics from Harvard University.
 Today she is a postdoc at Princeton Center of Theoretical Science.

 CAREER CORNER